ArcticEcho/DRG-Mods/Gameplay/Unbalanced/Other/README.md

+# Other Unbalanced Mods

-Unbalanced mods that don't belong in the other categories
+Unbalanced mods that don't belong in the other categories.

 <!-- mod list -->

 ## 0 Nitra Supply Drops - v1.0